 Arabica variety has less caffeine.
 It contains only 75–130 mg per 6-ounce cup.

-The amount of caffeine in chocolate varies by the percentage of cocoa it contains:
+The amount of caffeine in chocolate varies by the percentage of cocoa:

-- 100% cocoa chocolate contains around 240 mg caffeine/100 g.
-We don’t eat this type of chocolate though, as it has no sugar and it’s extremely bitter.
+- 100% cocoa chocolate contains around 240 mg caffeine per 100g.
+We don’t eat this type of chocolate though, as it has no sugar, and it’s extremely bitter.
 It’s for baking purposes only.

 How much caffeine is considered safe?

 Healthy adults should consume up to 400 mg of caffeine daily (8).
 That’s the caffeine content in 4-5 cups of coffee!

 For pregnant or nursing mothers the recommended daily intake is lower.
 The European Commission’s Scientific Committee of Food Safety Authority recommends that pregnant women shouldn’t consume more than 300 mg of caffeine daily (8).

 The American College of Obstetricians and Gynecologists limits the recommended daily caffeine intake to 200 mg for pregnant women.

 The caffeine limit is way less for healthy adolescents.
 They shouldn’t consume more than 100 mg daily.

 Furthermore, kids shouldn’t consume more than 2.5 mg/kg daily.